Fred Bednarski: Early life

 Born in Uście Biskupie, Poland (now in Ukraine), on 12 December 1936, before Soviet and then German occupation of the country in World War II, his family was taken to a Nazi labor camp outside of Salzburg, Austria in 1942, where they would spend three years.
 He considered himself fortunate for having been taken a "labor" or "concentration" camp rather than an extermination camp, as was the fate for many other Polish families.
 At the camps, when they could find some free time, Bednarski recalls playing games with other camp detainees using makeshift soccer balls constructed from rolled-up socks.
 He and his family were freed from the camps by American soldiers in 1945, but as there hometown had become part of the Soviet Union (as part of Ukraine) they did not go home.

 They lived in a displaced persons camp for three years before they finally immigrated to Smithville, Texas in 1949.

-Later they moved to Austin, Texaswhere he was a kicker and punter at Fulmore Junior High School.
+Later they moved to Austin, Texas where he was a kicker and punter at Fulmore Junior High School.
 At Travis High School he was an all-city fullback and kicker.